ml-archive/submissions/README.md

 ]
 ```

 Next, copy/paste the `Resources/Views/Submissions` folder into your project in order to be able to use the provided Leaf tags.
+These files can be changed as explained in the [Leaf Tags](#leaf-tags) section, however it's recommended to copy this folder to your project anyway.
+This makes it easier for you to keep track of updates and your project will work if you decide later on to not use your own customized leaf files.

 ## Introduction